mdriscollic/docs/content/en/docs/Metadata/Inventory/_index.md

 -   **Copy number.** The copy number of the holdings.
 -   **Call number type.** The classification system used for the call number.
 Select the **Call number type** from the drop-down list.
 Configured in [Settings \> Inventory \> Call number types](../../settings/settings_inventory/settings_inventory/#settings--inventory--call-number-types).
 -   **Call number prefix.** Prefix of the call number on the holdings level.
 For example, FIC.
 -   **Call number.** Call Number is an identifier assigned to an item, usually printed on a label attached to the item.
-The call number is used to determine the items physical position in a shelving sequence (e.g. K1 .M44)
+The call number is used to determine the items physical position in a shelving sequence (e.g. K1 .M44) If enabled you can use the number generator to generate the call number.
+See [Using Number Generators Within Apps](../../settings/settings_service_interaction/settings_service_interaction) for more information.
 -   **Call number suffix.** Suffix of the call number on the holdings level.
 For example, the year (2001).

 #### Holdings details